alex-dukhno/isomorphicdb-website/_docs/getting-started.md

 username=>
 ```

 Now you can run `SQL` queries.
-This is a snipet supported queries:
+This is a snipet of supported queries:

 ```sql
 create schema SMOKE_QUERIES;